vnsavitri/espresso-horoscope-mcp/README.md

 Perfect for judges, users, or anyone who wants to experience the horoscope system without a physical machine.

+#### 🌅 Morning Coffee Demo Scenario

+*"It's 8 AM and I just brewed my morning espresso with my (imaginary) Gaggia machine.
+The shot data has been automatically downloaded and processed by the MCP system.
+Now I just need to input my birth date to get my personalized cosmic reading!"*

 #### Setup

 ```bash